jorgermurillo/SHARDS-C/README.md

 # SHARDS-C

-This is an implementation of the SHARDS algorithm written in C. It is used to estimate the Miss Rate Curve for a cache using a stack algorithm (LRU, LFU, MRU) as a eviction policy.
+This is an implementation of the SHARDS algorithm written in C. It is used to estimate the Miss Rate Curve for a cache using a stack algorithm (LRU, LFU, MRU but this implementation works only with LRU) as a eviction policy.
 To read more on SHARDS, check out the following link: https://www.usenix.org/system/files/conference/fast15/fast15-paper-waldspurger.pdf

 It uses Glib (https://developer.gnome.org/glib/2.54/) for most of the data structures.